Undergraduate Research

 Josephine Thestrup, “Determining the role for the Arp2/3 complex and the formin, Diaphanous, in the germline of the developing Drosophila egg chamber.”
 (Mentor: Lindsay Lewellyn)

-Addison Trapp, “Fox squirrel (Sciurus niger) leaf nest densities in suburban woodlots and residential areas” Fall 2019 – present (Mentor: Carmen Salsbury)
+Addison Trapp, “Fox squirrel (Sciurus niger) leaf nest densities in suburban woodlots and residential areas” Fall 2019 – Spring 2020 (Mentor: Carmen Salsbury)

-Allison Welz, “Phylogeographic history of Sand Myrtle (Kalmia buxifolia)” Spring 2019 – present (Mentor: Emily Gillespie)
+Allison Welz, “Phylogeographic history of Sand Myrtle (Kalmia buxifolia)” Spring 2019 – Spring 2020 (Mentor: Emily Gillespie)

 Reagan Wohlford, “Determining the role for the adaptor, Dreadlocks, in the somatic follicle cells of the developing fruit fly egg.”
 BSI 2019.
 (Mentor: Lindsay Lewellyn)